marcus-k/SEMFeatureDetection/README.md

 it may be good to have an abstract GUI to inherit from such that each algorithm can have its own set of options to adjust.
 This however, may also require programming in the edge cases for each state the GUI may be in which is often time-consuming as well.

+### Width Finder Limitations

+As mentioned in the [Width Finder](#width-finder) section, the main limitation for this algorithm is the reliance on calculating the slope and y-intercept to remove outliers and find the widths.
+Certainly other methods exist to solve this problem but I have not had the time to explore all the different avenues here.
+Switching to line segments may work better for distances, but then outlier detection becomes harder to manage.
+Exploring different possibilities would be very interesting.

+## Wrap-Up

+This work so far is a great exploratory effort in creating a general purpose tool for detecting and extracting features in SEM nanobeam images.
+An expandable methods for measuring hole diameters as well as a graphical interface for finding the width was created here.
+Going forwards, adding more algorithms, refining the work, and unifying both sections together in a collective GUI would allow for much better efficiency and productivity.